hurlybird/Duck/README.md

 Duck is written in XCode and includes targets for Mac OS and iOS.
 It should compile anywhere with a C99 compliant compiler.
-A few types and functions, particularly those related to atomic operations will likely need to be redefined on non-Apple or non-POSIX systems.
+A few types and functions, particularly those related to atomic operations, will likely need to be redefined on non-Apple or non-POSIX systems.

 A basic SConstruct file is included for building with scons.